telus/tds-core/guide/getting-started/designers.md

 # Releases

 The TELUS Design System team often makes design improvements to the TDS component library and Master Sketch file.
-We track all release updates in our version page in the Master Sketch file and on the [DSM release page] (https://telus.invisionapp.com/dsm/telus/telus-design-system/releases) on Invision.
+We track all release updates in our version page in the Master Sketch file and on the [DSM release page](https://telus.invisionapp.com/dsm/telus/telus-design-system/releases) on Invision.

 When TDS makes releases you will get notified the next time you are on Sketch and signed into DSM.

 <img alt="" src="craftmanager11.png" style="max-width: 500px; width: 100%;" />

-Releases updates to the system can be found on the [change log on Github](https://github.com/telusdigital/tds/releases), so check back frequently for updates to the system.
+Releases updates to the system can be found on the [release notes on Github](https://github.com/telusdigital/tds/releases), so check back frequently for updates to the system.

 # Support